CamilaMontoya31/CamilaMontoya31/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on R, Figma and HTML
+- 🔭 I’m currently working on Java, Python and HTML
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaFX
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with Data Science
 - 💬 Ask me about HTML